-Yesterday I visited Nakhon Pathom, one of Bangkok’s neighbour provinces 64km west of the capital.
-It wasn’t just for checking off another one of Thailand’s 76 provinces but this town is interesting for two reasons:
+Yesterday I visited Nakhon Pathom, one of Bangkok’s neighbor provinces, 64km west of the capital.
+It wasn’t just for checking off another one of Thailand’s 77 provinces, but this town is interesting for two reasons:

 - Nakhon Pathom is claimed to be the country’s oldest settlement.
 The town’s name derives from the Pali „Nagara Pathama“ which means as much as „first city“.